morete/kubevirt-basics-training/content/en/docs/05/53_ignition.md

 You may find more details about Butane here: [Producing an Ignition Config](https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/#_configuration_process)

 {{% alert title="Important" color="warning" %}}
-Make sure you use `secretRef` whenever you provide sensitive production information.
+Make sure you use `secretRef` whenever you provide sensitive data like credentials, certificates and so on.
 {{% /alert %}}

 ## {{% task %}} Creating an Ignition config secret

-This time we are going to use a Fedora CoreOS VM and provide an Ignition configuration to initialize our vm.
+This time we are going to use a Fedora CoreOS VM and provide an Ignition configuration to initialize our VM.

+You can find more information and examples in the official documentation under `Reference` at the end of this lab.

 First we define our configuration.
-Create a file `ignition-data.yaml` with the following content:
+Create a file `ignition-data.yaml` in the folder `{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}` with the following content:
 ```yaml
 {
   "ignition": {